Adel (name): Ancient words

 The name derives from Old Dutch "ōþil", Old German "adal", Old Norse "aðal", Old French "œ̄ðel", and Old English "æðel" by evolution of proto-Germanic "aþalą" (meaning "noble" and "kin") and "ōþilą" (meaning "inheritance" and "rule of the land").

 Today, "adel" is used throughout much of north-western Europe as the word for nobility.

 Popularity

 Globally

 Adel was found over 4,000 times as a family name and over 15,000 times as a given name in 55 different countries.
 It is a relatively rare name.
-Aside from Nordic countries, it is most prominent in the United States, the United Kingdom, France, and Russia.
+Aside from Nordic countries, it is most prominent in the United States, the United Kingdom, France, Kazakhstan and Russia.